ResonantPyre/resonantpyre.github.io/Fukuyama_Science.md

 # Fukuyama's Scientific and Technological Universal History

 In which I try to explain Francis Fukyuyama's ideas about a scientific and technological universal history from my reading of his "The End of History and the Last Man".
-All quotes are from this book unless otherwise stated, as are most of the ideas.
+All quotes are from this book unless otherwise stated, as are many of the ideas and examples.

 ## What is a universal history and what might be its mechanism?